| History Walter Dandy was the first to

 markers may be developed that can identify these tumors non invasively to avoid

-The standard diagnostic workup
+such complications.
+Diagnosis The standard diagnostic workup

 includes CT and MRI scans without and with the administration of a contrast